 Consumer Action Law Centre CEO Mr Gerard Brody said that poor industry practices mean many consumers are paying too much, are often unaware of key policy exclusions, and that finding a better deal is much harder than it should be.

 ‘Figures from the industry regulator show that insurers’ annual profits totalled $5.16 billion last year.
-This new report suggests that these profits are higher than that of banks and other industries.
+This new report suggests that these profits are higher than those of banks and other industries.
 If competition was working, profitability would not be this high,’ said Mr Brody.

 Mr Brody said the insurance industry had worked hard to create an illusion of market competition through the promotion of multiple brands, but this masks the truth.

 ‘While there are many insurance brands in the marketplace, most consumers would not be aware that many brands are dominated by key insurers.
-The report finds that just three insurers—Suncorp Group, Insurance Australia Group, and QBE—had over 70 per cent of the Victorian residential insurance in market in 2012-13.
+The report finds that just three insurers—Suncorp Group, Insurance Australia Group, and QBE—had over 70 percent of the Victorian residential insurance in market in 2012-13.

 Lengthy disclosure and unfair contract terms can make it hard for consumers to compare products.